 YOUR ABILITY?

-At Iwanai Resort, we aim to accommodate all guests, but our CAT tour is not suitable for beginners or those new to powder skiing.
-We require advanced skiing or snowboarding skills, including prior experience with powder snow.
+At Iwanai Resort, we strive to accommodate all guests; however, our CAT tour is not suitable for beginners or those new to powder skiing.
+Advanced skiing or snowboarding skills are required, including prior experience with powder snow and varied terrain.
 Your safety and an exceptional experience are our top priorities.

-We strive to keep all groups together and avoid splitting CATS based on ability.
-If there are significant skill differences, we may guide those in need to easier terrain.
-Our lodge is nearby for comfort and convenience when needed.
-To ensure everyone has an epic day, if a participant consistently struggles to keep up, we may kindly ask them to return to the lodge.
-The safety and enjoyment of the group are our primary focus.
-We are committed to providing a memorable powder skiing experience.
+We do our best to accommodate those who may struggle in deep snow or advanced terrain, and aim to keep all groups together without splitting CATS based on ability or ski/snowboard groups.
+However, to ensure everyone has an epic day, if a participant consistently struggles to keep up, we may kindly ask them to return to the lodge.
+The safety and enjoyment of the group are our top priorities, and we’re dedicated to providing a memorable powder skiing experience.

-While we love exploring the forest, if you prefer a day focused solely on retired course runs, we recommend booking a private CAT.
+While we enjoy exploring all aspects of our mountain, if you'd prefer a day dedicated solely to retired course runs, we recommend booking a private CAT.

-Hokkaido powder is some of the best around, and snowboarders are definitely welcome!
-However, please note that some of our top terrain requires traversing from the top drop point.
-We’re looking for advanced riders only, as our skiing friends insist on full access to the terrain.
-If your boarding ability is questionable, it’s probably best to book a private session or skip this experience.
+Please note that some of our best terrain requires traversing from the top drop point and back to a CAT pick-up point.
+While these traverses are relatively simple for the average skier, they may present a challenge for snowboarders.
+We’re looking for advanced riders, as our skiers require full access to the terrain.
+If you're unsure about your boarding ability, it’s best to book a private session or skip this experience.

 TERRAIN